vinodhinic/arcexl-kafka/README.md

     * What is the maximum throughput you expect to achieve when consuming from a single partition?
 A partition will always be consumed completely by a single consumer.
     * If you know that your slower consumer writes the data to a database and this database never handles more than 50 MB per second from each thread writing to it, then you know you are limited to 50 MB/sec throughput when consuming from a partition.
     * So if I want to be able to write and read 1 GB/sec from a topic, and I know each consumer can only process 50 MB/s, then I know I need at least 20 partitions.
 This way, I can have 20 consumers reading from the topic and achieve 1 GB/sec.

+* In this particular usecase, if you keep creating more uat instances, at certain point your local postgres would have complained "max connections reached".
+This is a nice reminder that scaling the application alone is not enough.
+Here your Uat-DB would become a bottleneck.

 ### Checkpoint - Other consumer properties
 * poll()
     * The parameter we pass, poll(), is a timeout interval and controls how long poll() will block if data is not available in the consumer buffer.